wirelineio/registry/README.md

 $ registryd init --chain-id wireline
 ```

-Setup the genesis account (`root`) which can be used to transfer funds to other accounts once the blockchain is running.
-Enter a passphrase for the key (e.g. test12345) when prompted.
-Note the generated mnemonic to restore the private key later.
+Setup the genesis account `root` which can be used to transfer funds to other accounts once the blockchain is running.
+Enter a passphrase for the key when prompted.
+Write down the generated mnemonic to restore the private key at a later date.

 ```
 $ regcli keys add root